RasheedLewis/VibeCraft/docs/more/ORIGINAL_PRD.md

   * `npm create vite@latest` → React + TS
   * Install React Query / TanStack Query for API calls (nice but optional)

-> The rest of the PR list still stands; now we’re just clear that all backend subtasks are Python/FastAPI and all UI is React+TS.
+> The rest of the PR list still stands; now we're just clear that all backend subtasks are
+> Python/FastAPI and all UI is React+TS.

 ---